 In developing food regulatory measures, FSANZ must have regard to the promotion of consistency between domestic and international food standards.
-In terms of food safety, the relevant international standard setting body is the Codex Alimentarius Commission (Codex).
-In contrast to food additives, there is no Codex Alimentarius 'general standard' for enzymes, however as noted in Section 1.3.2 above, there are internationally recognised specifications for enzyme preparations established by JECFA and Food Chemicals Codex.
+Regarding food safety, the relevant international standard-setting body is the Codex Alimentarius Commission (Codex).
+In contrast to food additives, there is no Codex 'general standard' for enzymes.
+However, as noted in Section 1.3.2 above, there are internationally recognised specifications for enzyme